Spencer State Forest: Trails

 Areas comprising the Spencer State Forest and adjacent Wildlife Management Areas (WMA), Howe and Browning Ponds, Sugden Reservoir and the following entwined brooks present an outstanding array of water resources for serene intimate aquatic aficionado's enjoyment.

 Turkey Hill Brook flows from Paxton to Spencer in the northeast corner of town.
 "Dams were erected along the brook to power the wire mills that dotted this area, but the only remaining dam is the one that forms Thompson Pond.
 The brook joins the Seven Mile River northeast of Pine Grove Cemetery.

 The Seven Mile River originates in Rutland and was dammed to form Browning Pond.
 It merges with Turkey Hill Brook and connects to the Quaboag River in East Brookfield.
 Seven miles from Brookfield, the river served as a landmark when Brookfield was the only settlement between Worcester and the Connecticut Valley.

 Cranberry River flows from Charlton and was dammed to form Cranberry Meadow Pond in the southeast corner of town and dammed again to form Howe Pond at Howe State Park, joining the Seven Mile River near Route 9.

-The overall geography includes hilly terrain, creeks, wetlands, and transitional oak-hickory to northern hardwood forest types.

 The Depot Trail, Spencer's rail trail is a 2 ½‐mile walking trail along an abandoned railroad bed running from South Spencer Road to Chestnut Street, and connects into Spencer State Forest trails.
 There is lower section of Howe Pond with benches, fishing and portaged watercraft launching.
 Trail parking is adjacent to the railroad overpass parking on South Spencer Road.